gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 1. assign each of these two tags to the new container image as well as the latest tag.
 1. push the new Docker tags and image to Docker Hub.

-### Building `meshplayctl`
+### `meshplayctl`

-As a special case, the meshplay repository contains an additional artifact produced during each build.
-This artifact is meshplayctl which is built as an executable binary.
-In order to make the job of building meshplayctl easier for a combination of different platform architectures and operating systems, we are using [GoReleaser](https://goreleaser.com).
-Irrespective of branch, for every git commit and git push to the meshplay repository, GoReleaser will execute and generate the OS and arch-specific binaries ( but will NOT publish them to GitHub).
+As a special case, the `meshplay` repository contains an additional artifact produced during each build.
+This artifact is `meshplayctl`, which is built as an executable binary.
+In order to make the job of building `meshplayctl` easier for a combination of different platform architectures and operating systems, we are using [GoReleaser](https://goreleaser.com).
+Irrespective of branch, for every git commit and git push to the `meshplay` repository, GoReleaser will execute and generate the OS and arch-specific binaries (but will NOT persist these artifacts in GitHub).
 Even though meshplayctl binaries are built each time a pull request is merged to master, only stable channel artifacts are published (persisted).

-### Releasing `meshplayctl` to GitHub
+#### Releasing `meshplayctl` to GitHub

-Only when a git tag containing a semantic version number is present (is a commit in the master branch) will GoReleaser execute, generate the archives, and also publish the archives to [Meshplay’s GitHub releases](https://github.com/khulnasoft/meshplay/releases) automatically.
+Only when a git tag containing a semantic version number is present (is a commit in the master branch) will GoReleaser execute, generate the archives, and also publish the archives to [Meshplay’s GitHub releases](https://github.com/meshplay/meshplay/releases) automatically.
 GoReleaser is configured to generate artifacts for the following OS, ARCH combination:

 - Darwin - i386, x86_64
 - Linux - i386, x86_64